English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 "Labor" entails doing...:

-bear; birth; deliver; give birth; have (cause_to_be_born)
+bear; birth; deliver; give birth; have (cause to be born)

 Sentence frame: